robotpy/robotpy-docs/guide/nt.rst

 Using NetworkTables
 ===================

+.. warning:: This documentation has not been documented for the 2023 season yet

 NetworkTables is a communications protocol used in FIRST Robotics.
 It provides a simple to use mechanism for communicating information between several computers.
 There is a single server (typically your robot) and zero or more clients.
 These